petershin/liferay-learn/docs/dxp/latest/en/site-building/site-settings/site-settings-ui-reference.md

 Configure whether instance and site names appear in the HTML title to control how your site information appears in browser tabs and search engine results.
 Read [Configuring SEO and OpenGraph](../displaying-content/using-display-page-templates/configuring-seo-and-open-graph.md) to learn more about other SEO configuration options.

-By default, the instance and site names are included in the HTML Title.
+By default, the instance and site names are included in the HTML title.
 You can exclude the instance and/or the site names and display only the page name in the HTML title.

 In this example, the page is called `Advanced Home Security Systems`, the instance is `omniconsumerproducts.com`, and the site is `Products Site`.